PDOK/mapproxy-docker/examples/docker-compose/README.md

 # docker-compose

-Docker-compose example running mapproxy as a uwsgi application with lighttpd as webserver exposing a metrics end-point.
+Docker-compose example running mapproxy demo as a uwsgi application with lighttpd as webserver exposing a prometheus metrics end-point.

 ## TL;DR